josmar-crwdstffng/angular/aio/content/guide/docs-style-guide.md

 | `header`   | What displays in the header of a tab                                                                                                                                                            |
 | `linenums` | Overrides the `linenums` property at the `code-tabs` level for this particular pane.
 The value can be `true`, `false`, or a number indicating the starting line number.
 The default is `false`. |

-The following example displays multiple code tabs, each with its own header.
+The following example displays multiple code tabs, each with an associated header.
 It demonstrates showing line numbers in `<code-tabs>` and `<code-pane>`.

 <code-tabs linenums="true">